Advertisement

 The brain shrinks over time, and several factors can influence it

-Brain volume naturally shrinks with age at a rate of about five percent per decade after the age of 40.
-While the loss of brain volume doesn’t correlate to a lower IQ, in some cases it signals some loss of thinking skills.
-It turns out that some factors under our control can speed up brain shrinkage.
+Brain volume naturally shrinks with age at a rate of about 0.2 percent each year after the age of 35, and this speeds up over time until it’s about 0.5 percent of loss per year by age 60.
+While the loss of brain volume doesn’t correlate to a lower IQ, in some cases it signals some loss of quick-thinking skills.
+However, some factors may be under your control that can speed up brain shrinkage.

 4 / 6